So, I'm in Texas, trying to occupy my time with anything at all and it occurs to me that hell, I can write an Oscar wrap-up.

 were a couple of surprises.
 Michael Haneke’s The White Ribbon was

-a series of mysterious tragedies in a small town in pre-WWI Germany was
+a series of mysterious tragedies in a small town in pre-WWI Germany would not take the home the gold.

 surprise was seeing Quentin Tarantino going home empty-handed.
 Most